 The first successful European settlements were in New England and worked their way south.
 The north was the triumphant side in the American Civil War.
 And the country’s predominant river, the Mississippi, flows north to south.
 Thus, we can become a bit disoriented when confronted with a river like the Yellowstone that flows from south to north.
 But this is, indeed, the direction it flows so the Upper Falls are south of the Lower Falls.

 The headwaters of the Yellowstone River, which gives its name to the park, rise at Younts Peak in the Bridger-Teton National Forest east of the park.
-The river flows for 692 miles uninterrupted miles before its confluence with the Missouri River in North Dakota making it the longest free flowing river in the lower 48 states.
+The river flows for 692 uninterrupted miles before its confluence with the Missouri River in North Dakota making it the longest free flowing river in the lower 48 states.
 Interestingly, in terms of volume, the Yellowstone is not only the largest tributary of the Missouri but, at their confluence is the larger of the two rivers.

 The origin of the name Yellowstone is uncertain and two possible explanations have been put forward.
-The Apsaalooke or Crow Indians, whose presence in the area antedated the Europeans by millennia, called the river (and pardon my poor transliteration) iichiidikara’ashe or Elk River and one explanation is that there’s enough similarity between the Crow words for yellow (shiile) and elk that French fur traders simply misheard and began call the river Roche Jaune or Yellow Rock.
+The Apsaalooke or Crow Indians, whose presence in the area antedated the Europeans by millennia, called the river (and pardon my poor transliteration) iichiidikara’ashe or Elk River and one explanation is that there’s enough similarity between the Crow words for yellow (shiile) and elk that French fur traders simply misheard and began calling the river Roche Jaune or Yellow Rock.

 (In my three posts about some of the treaties signed and broken, {the link will take you to the first of those} that led to the battle at Greasy Grass, I noted that the use of the Bozeman Trail was a contributing factor in Red Cloud’s War and then the 1868 Treaty of Laramie.
 Settler intrusion into these traditional Apsaalooke hunting grounds and the establishment of trading posts along the river was another factor that led to that war and treaty.)